sfigg/commercialization-public/design/compatibility/1709/systems.md

     2. An \_HID which correctly identifies the TPM Vendor and Model number, in such a manner as specified by the TPM manufacturer.

+14. The TPM ACPI Object must reflect correctly report the support for Interrupt based communication.

-14. If the memory for the TPM is a System rather than TPM component, it must not lose access to NV before ExitBootServices.
+15. If the memory for the TPM is a System rather than TPM component, it must not lose access to NV before ExitBootServices.
 The System must be delivered to the end user with the TPM un-provisioned, and without ownership taken.

     1. a.
 If during manufacturing any actions are taken which may take ownership of the TPM or provision it, the TPM should be cleared during the final steps of manufacturing.

-15. Effective July 28, 2018 a platform manufacturer must support in-field firmware updates for the TPM.
+16. Effective July 28, 2018 a platform manufacturer must support in-field firmware updates for the TPM.

-16. **Recommended**: This bullet item is currently optional and will not be enforced until July 28, 2019, when it becomes **Mandatory**, except when required by other “If Implemented” Requirements.
+17. **Recommended**: This bullet item is currently optional and will not be enforced until July 28, 2019, when it becomes **Mandatory**, except when required by other “If Implemented” Requirements.

     1. Confidential & replay-protected storage: If a TPM uses external memory for non-volatile storage of TPM state (including seeds, proof values, &